 Most of the research looking at negative air ionisation for depression has focussed on people with seasonal depression.
 More research is needed to better understand if negative air ionisation is helpful for people with non-seasonal depression.

 Some air ionisers produce a very small amount of a gas called ozone, which can be harmful to humans.
 Air ionisers should be used in a well ventilated room to ensure that ozone levels do not build up to toxic levels.

-Air ionizers are available from electronics stores and can be bought on the internet.
-It is important to check the technical specifications of any air ioniser.
-Some of those on sale do not produce a high density of negative ions.
-A high-density ioniser produces 2,700,000 ions per cubic centimeter, while a low-density one produces only 10,000 ions per cubic centimeter.
+Air ionisers are available from electronics stores and can be bought on the internet.
+It is important to check the technical specifications of any air ioniser to see if they produce a high density of negative ions.